gabemontague/Cadenza-Music-Notation-Software/README.md

 // automatically generated.
 NewTab( MUSIC_FULL );

 // Add a new stave to the first staff system on the page.
-In the future we would specify
+In the future we would
-// the instrument too.
+// specify the instrument too.
 // Format: NewStave(int pageNum, int staffSystemNum)
 NewStave(ac, 0);
-                // Passing the constant 'ac' tells Cadenza to find the first staff system in
+                // Passing the constant 'ac' tells Cadenza to find the first staff
-                // the entire score, whereas calling NewStave(0, 0) would act upon the first
+                // system in the entire score, whereas calling NewStave(0, 0)
-                // system of the first page. 'ac' (Auto-calculate) can be used for any
+                // would act upon the first system of the first page. 'ac' (Auto-
-                // rendering function.
+                // calculate) can be used for any rendering function.

-// Auto-arrange our staff-systems to look nice, starting on the first staff system (0) of
+// Auto-arrange our staff-systems to look nice, starting on the first staff system (0)
-// the first page (0)
+// of the first page (0)
 ArrangeStaffSystems(0, 0);

 // Split our staff system up into 4 measures by placing 3 barlines.
-// Format:NewBarLineSplitStaffSystemPercent(int pageNum, int staffSystemNum, float percentOfWidth) NewBarLineSplitStaffSystemPercent(ac, 0, 25.0f);
+// Format: NewBarLineSplitStaffSystemPercent(int pageNum, int staffSystemNum,
+//                                           float percentOfWidth)
+NewBarLineSplitStaffSystemPercent(ac, 0, 25.0f);
 NewBarLineSplitStaffSystemPercent(ac, 0, 50.0f);
 NewBarLineSplitStaffSystemPercent(ac, 0, 75.0f);

 // Subbarlines break up measures into segments of time.
-Add 4 subbarlines (4 beats) to measure 1.
+Add 4 subbarlines
+// (4 beats) to measure 1.
-// Format: NewBarLineSplitMeasurePercent(int pageNum, int staffSystemNum, int measureNum,
+// Format: NewBarLineSplitMeasurePercent(int pageNum, int staffSystemNum,
+//                                       int measureNum, float percentOfWidth,
-                                      // float percentOfWidth, double timeInterval) NewBarLineSplitMeasurePercent(ac, ac, 0, 20.0f, 0); // At the first beat no time has passed
+//                                       double timeInterval)
+NewBarLineSplitMeasurePercent(ac, ac, 0, 20.0f, 0); // At the first beat no time has passed
 NewBarLineSplitMeasurePercent(ac, ac, 0, 40.0f, 0.25); // 0.25 is a 1/4 note
 NewBarLineSplitMeasurePercent(ac, ac, 0, 60.0f, 0.25);